manuel-freire/ac2/README.md

 AC is a source code plagiarism detection tool.
-It aids instructors and graders to detect plagiarism within a group of assignments written in languages such as C, C++ or Java (plaintext works too, but is less precise).
+It aids instructors and graders to detect plagiarism within a group of assignments written in languages such as C, C++, Java, PHP, XML, Python, ECMAScript or VHDL (plaintext works too, but is less precise).
 AC incorporates multiple similarity detection algorithms found in the scientific literature, and allows their results to be visualized graphically.